Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 In this paper, we argue that the partition function of every CFT, in the limit \eqref{limnew}, takes the form

-where $h(\beta)$ is a non-universal (theory dependent) function of temperature.
+where $h(\beta)$ is a non-universal (theory-dependent) function of temperature.

 We claim that eq.~\!\eqref{sn} applies at all values of the temperature.
-Further note that, the function $h(\beta)$ admits a small $\beta$ expansion of the form
+Further note that the function $h(\beta)$ admits a small $\beta$ expansion of the form

 where the coefficient $c$ in this expansion is determined by the leading term in the derivative expansion of \cite{Banerjee:2012iz,Jensen:2012jh}; the coefficient $c_1$ is determined by the first subleading term, and so on.
-Hence, in the high temperature limit (where eqs.~\!\eqref{sn} and \eqref{uniform} both apply) the function $h(\beta)$ reduces to $h(\beta)\sim \frac{c'}{4\beta^3}$ in agreement with eq.~\!\eqref{uniform}.
+Hence, in the high-temperature limit (where eqs.~\!\eqref{sn} and \eqref{uniform} both apply) the function $h(\beta)$ reduces to $h(\beta)\sim \frac{c'}{4\beta^3}$ in agreement with eq.~\!\eqref{uniform}.

-Note that \eqref{sn}, only determines $\ln Z$ in terms of an unknown (theory dependent) function of $\beta$.
+Note that \eqref{sn} only determines $\ln Z$ in terms of an unknown (theory-dependent) function of $\beta$.
 It follows that \eqref{sn} does not assert that the partition function $\ln Z$ takes a completely universal form in the limit \eqref{limnew}.
 Nonetheless, \eqref{sn} contains a great deal of information, as it determines $\ln Z$ (a function of $3$ variables) in terms of an unknown function of only a single variable.
 Keeping both these points in mind, we refer to eq.~\!\eqref{sn} as a \textit{`semi-universal form'} of the $S^3 \times S^1$ partition function in the small $\nu_i$ limit \eqref{limnew}.
-In contrast, eq.~\!\eqref{uniform} is a universal prediction for the form of the partition function in the high temperature limit, as the functional dependence of \eqref{uniform} on $\beta$ and $\nu_i$ is completely determined up to a single theory dependent dimensionless constant.
+In contrast, eq.~\!\eqref{uniform} is a universal prediction for the form of the partition function in the high-temperature limit, as the functional dependence of \eqref{uniform} on $\beta$ and $\nu_i$ is completely determined up to a single theory-dependent dimensionless constant.